I never thought that words I wrote on a slip of paper and dropped into a suggestion box would somehow enlighten me.!

 Am I among the “Chosen?”
 Will I be one of those who make the “cutoff” at the end when the proverbial bill finally gets to be paid?

-I don’t know.
-If you would have asked me some five years ago, I’d tell you to hit the road.
-Jack.
-I’m not into any of that doomsday stuff.
-The so-called “Chosen People” were the Jews, Right?
-Look what happened to them.
-And don’t the Jehovah Witness folks believe that a couple hundred thousand of them will disappear from the earth at the time of the Rapture?
+And don’t the Jehovah’s Witnesses folks believe that a couple of hundred thousand of them will disappear from the earth at the time of the Rapture?
 And what about some old-fashioned Presbyterians?
 Didn’t Calvin or one of their leaders claim to be among the chosen few?
-Continue reading

 Universal Love grants me the touch of love

 I wanted so much to write about your soft, careful touch on my arms and my hands.
-How you slide your fingers ever so meticulously over the outer parts of me, teasing a sensation to come forth, to grow from the inside out, knowing all along your touch is the touch of love.
-Continue reading
+How you slide your fingers ever so meticulously over the outer parts of me, teasing a sensation to come forth, to grow from the inside out, knowing all along your touch is the Touch of Love.

 When you touch that part of me that has never been touched, a dormant thing erupts.